Black Panther Party

 Barbara Easely- Cox: In 1966 in Oakland California, Huey Newton and Bobby Seale founded the Black Panther Party for Self Defense.
 The initial goal was to monitor police violence in black communities, a persistent issue that Black Lives Matter and other contemporary groups continue to organize around today.
 In 1969, community social programs became a core activity of party members.

-Stokely Carmichael, original name of Kwame Ture, (born June 29, 1941, Port of Spain, Trinidad—died November 15, 1998, Conakry, Guinea), West-Indian-born civil rights activist, leader of Black nationalism in the United States in the 1960s and originator of its rallying slogan, “Black power.” black power is not like white power which is a white supremacy statement expressing white as a superior group above all races.
+Stokely Carmichael, originally named Kwame Ture, (born June 29, 1941, Port of Spain, Trinidad—died November 15, 1998, Conakry, Guinea), West-Indian-born civil rights activist, leader of Black nationalism in the United States in the 1960s, and originator of its rallying slogan, “Black Power.” black power is not like white power which is a white supremacy statement expressing white as a superior group above all races.
 Black power a movement in support of rights and political power for black people, especially prominent in the US in the 1960s and 1970s.

 Chadwick Boseman, Actor: Black Panther.
 Chadwick Boseman is an American actor.
 He is known for his portrayal of T'Challa / Black Panther in the Marvel Cinematic Universe (since 2016) He inspired and empowered our people to be great and embrace the culture and love themselves.
 This Spot on the design was for Elaine Brown is a former leader of the Black Panther Party—Minister of Information and Chairman.
 Replacing her with Chadwick is a great opportunity to educate our people on such a powerful group of people who made a great contribution to the liberation of our people.
 She is the author of A Taste of Power and The Condemnation of Little B. In March, the film rights to A Taste of Power were optioned for a major motion picture.